krishchopra/ReplAI/README.md

 # Double
-Never ghost anyone again, with your digital double.
+Never ghost anyone again, with your digital stunt double.
 Submitted to Neo Hackathon 2025.